cclauss/Flake8_for_inspector_protocol/side_chat.md

-@thefourtheye Do you understand how to contribute a fix to
+@thefourtheye Do you understand how to contribute a fix to the repo
 * https://bugs.chromium.org/p/chromium/issues/detail?id=914950

 The four changes required are quite trivial but I really struggle with the chromium.org workflow which is quite different from GitHUb's workflow.